swyxio/podcats/README.md

 ## TSDX Bootstrap

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).
+This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx) v0.3.0.
+This is beta software, don't rely on it yet.